Documentation

 1. You can load a network from one of our available Demo files, as explained in Section 1a.

-3. You can create and load a Network from genes stored in our Network Database, as detailed in Section 1c.
+3. You can create and load a network for Saccharomyces cerevisiae from genes/proteins stored in our Network Database, as detailed in Section 1c.

-If you do not have your own input spreadsheet, you can load and view demonstration gene regulatory networks.
+If you do not have your own input spreadsheet, you can load and view demonstration gene regulatory and protein-protein physical interaction networks.

 If you want to create manually a new file to use with GRNsight, format the file in the following manner: